Dragon Lady (TV series)

 Dragon Lady is a 2019 Philippine television drama fantasy series broadcast by GMA Network.
 Directed by Paul Sta.
 Ana, it stars Janine Gutierrez in the title role.
-It premiered on March 4, 2019 on the network's Afternoon Prime and Sabado Star Power sa Hapon line up replacing Asawa Ko, Karibal Ko.
+It premiered on March 4, 2019 on the network's Afternoon Prime and Sabado Star Power sa Hapon line up.
 The series concluded on July 20, 2019 with a total of 117 episodes.
-It was replaced by Hanggang sa Dulo ng Buhay Ko in its timeslot.

 The series is streaming online on YouTube.